mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 This firmware is best edited and compiled using PlatformIO.
 However, with a bit of doing the Arduino IDE (versions1.8.19 or 2.3.3) can be used.
 This has been tested on both versions of the IDE and it worked.
 But as they say, “Your mileage may vary.”
 This guide assumes that you are familiar with the operation of the Arduino IDE.

 The latest version of the code is available from this repository.
-Just click the s “Code” button to download the repository to a local directory (choose the “Download Zip” option then unzip the file you receive).
+Just click the “Code” button to download the repository to a local directory (choose the “Download Zip” option then unzip the file you receive).
 The resulting EdgeLit_NTP_Clock-main directory is set up for PlatformIO, so you will have to do some re-arranging to use it with the Arduino IDE:
 - Move the main.cpp file from the src sub-directory to the main directory and rename it EdgeLit_NTP_Clock-main.ino.
   Ignore the warning that comes up.
 Changing the name is necessary.